 Instructions

 - Place salmon in a shallow dish or pan.
-Cover with water, adding 1 tablespoon of kosher salt for every cup of water.
-Place in refrigerator for at least 10 minutes, up to overnight.
+Cover with water, adding ½ to 1 tablespoon of kosher salt for every cup of water.
+Place in refrigerator for at least 10 minutes, but no more than 30.
+If you leave it longer, use less salt.4 salmon filets, kosher salt, water

-- Preheat oven to 425 F degrees.
-Remove salmon from the brine.
+- Remove salmon from the brine.
 Rinse and pat dry.
 Place salmon on rimmed baking sheet.
-Brush with coconut oil and season with salt and pepper.
+Prepare salmon according to your recipe directions.

 J A says